 Knowing what to look for in the details of a SaaS agreement can be overwhelming.
 Without a comprehensive picture of all SaaS details and a centralized management system, managing SaaS subscriptions frequently becomes a major headache.
 At the core of every software subscription lies the SaaS agreement.

 Knowing what specific items to review for in your contract and keeping that info on hand promotes more effective, more successful management of SaaS tools.
+In this blog, you’ll get a comprehensive checklist of the key things to review in every SaaS agreement.
+But, first, let’s define what a SaaS agreement is.

 What is a SaaS agreement?